kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 This group will later be used in the controller-manager configuration to scope approvals in the default approval controller.
-As this feature matures, you should ensure tokens are bound to a Role-Based Access Control (RBAC) policy which limits requests (using the [bootstrap token](/docs/reference/access-authn-authz/bootstrap-tokens/)) strictly to client requests related to certificate provisioning.
+As this feature matures, you should ensure tokens are bound to a Role Based Access Control (RBAC) policy which limits requests (using the [bootstrap token](/docs/reference/access-authn-authz/bootstrap-tokens/)) strictly to client requests related to certificate provisioning.
 With RBAC in place, scoping the